Great content about cell phones, tablets, laptops, smart TVs, electric vehicles, self-driving cars, e-Bikes, drones, wearables, and more

-Samsung Galaxy Fold phone reviews round-up: we compare mobile phone reviews (the good, the bad, the ugly)
+Samsung Galaxy Fold phone reviews round-up: the good, the bad, the ugly

 The phone has a large 7.3-inch Dynamic AMOLED Infinity Flex Display that folds inwards on itself.
 In its folded state, you can use the secondary 4.6-inch Super AMOLED screen the way you use the display on your regular smartphone.
 Keeping the screens lit up is a 4,380mAh battery, coupled with 15W fast charging, if you can really call that fast.